po8aster/GCMIDIController/Software Installation/Installation.md

 Note that if a controller is not connected, the device is programmed to wait for a controller before doing anything else.
 So if the Drum Mode light doesn't change when you press the Mode button, it is most likely not recognizing a controller.
 Check the controller connections if you run into this.

+## Optional: Change the Code
+Before changing the code, make sure your device works!
+That will rule out hardware/library/etc issues if your code runs into any errors.
+And if you're anything like me errors are almost certainly going to happen at some point.
+So please save yourself a headache and test everything with my code before you change anything!

+Once you've tested it out, now you can change the sketch to your liking!
+I've tried to make this process easy by putting all the configuration settings at the beginning of the code with lots of good descriptions to tell you what those settings do and how to change them, so you should be able to tweak a whole lot even if you don't know a thing about code or programming.

+If you scroll down past the configuration settings you can absolutely reprogram the funtions themselves but I don't reccomend doing this unless you have experience with coding.

+And if you do have experience coding don't laugh to hard at how bad my code is.
+It works, okay?

-## Optional: Change the Name
+## Optional: Change the Device Name
-Once you have everything working, you can change the name of your device to show as whatever you want instead of "Arduino Leonardo".
-This is especially helpful if you want to use multiple MIDI interfaces with one DAW as giving them different names will prevent any confusion:
+Once you have everything working how you want, you can change the name of your device to show as whatever you want instead of "Arduino Leonardo".
+This is especially helpful if you want to use multiple MIDI interfaces with one DAW as giving them different names will prevent any confusion.

+You can get some really weird errors when doing this, so I can't emphasize enough that you should make sure everything else is working correctly before trying to change the name!

-* If you want to change the USB MIDI Device Name after you've got it working, there is an excellent guide [here](http://liveelectronics.musinou.net/MIDIdeviceName.php) on how to do so.
-I am not quite sure how to credit the creator properly, but it was extremely helpful for me.
+If you want to change the USB MIDI Device Name after you've got it working, there is an excellent guide [here](http://liveelectronics.musinou.net/MIDIdeviceName.php) on how to do so.
+I am not quite sure how to credit the creator properly, but it was extremely helpful for me!